rdantassilva/pdf2ocr/README.md

 > pip3 install --upgrade pip
 > pip3 install -r requirements.txt
 > ```
->
-> This avoids issues with Homebrew-protected Python environments (PEP 668).

 > 📌 **Important (macOS only):**
 > If `ebook-convert` is not available after installing Calibre, you need to manually add it to your PATH: